ec-europa/joinup-dev/docs/docker/README.md

 to `docker-compose.override.yml`.
 Port mappings are not declared in the main `docker-compose.yml` file because this is developer custom setting, so you'll need to uncomment and edit, if case, the port mappings in the override file.
+Port mapping for the web container is required for accessing the webpage from the host machine so the override file is required in a normal workflow.

 **macOS users**: As Docker has performance issues when the host machine is a _macOS_ system, the setup needs more attention.
 Please read carefully all the